8 tips for creative mamas to find your voice in the family noise

 So here goes:

-8 ways to make the “balance” of mama & artist just that little bit easier:
+8 ways to make the “balance” of mama & artist just that little bit easier (why 8? cause that's just the number I came up with right now):

 - Live in a messy house – ok, not really…. but when you have kid free time, DO NOT TIDY THE HOUSE.
 Do I have to repeat that?!
-Kid free time should be spent focussing fully on your arts practice or business work.
+Kid free time should be spent focussing fully on your arts practice or business work or talking with your partner or quietly sipping tea.
 Find a spot where you can’t see the mess and ignore it.
 How ever much you keep tidying, it keeps getting messy anyway; so do your work and then do a quick 15 minute tidy once the kids get back.

 - Eat cereal for dinner, or toasties or pop corn or plain pasta with cheese.
 Not every night, but when it gets to that point where you simply can’t stop working (hello Muse thanks for finally turning up!) in order to make dinner for the family.
 Realise that one or two nights of not proper meals won’t kill anyone.
 Actually the kids will probably love it.
 If it’s happening too often, then you’ll have to look at ways to create simpler healthy meals that you can prep quickly and easily.

 - Get real with yourself.
 Call yourself an artist, and then others will.
 If you walk around telling your friends and family that you’re not really an artist, then why should they value it.
-Be clear with family members what your art means to you, and how important it is that you have child-free time.
-Even if you’re not bringing in an income – your art is valuable to your sanity as a person which carries through to your mama-ing energy.
+Be clear with family members what your creative practice means to you, and how important it is that you have child-free time.
+Even if you’re not bringing in an income – your art is valuable to your sanity as a person, which carries through to your mama-ing energy.

 - Get the kids creative too.
 Set up a desk beside yours filled with easy to use paints, craft supplies, glue, etc. Make it help-yourself easy and allow (expect) mess.
 If you have to keep stopping to open a lid or fill more paint it will stop your flow.
 So choose activities that require minimal hands on from you.
 Three paint colours and a giant stack of paper, with a line to peg things on.